asmyshlyaev177/react-horizontal-scrolling-menu/README.md

 [Demo on Codesandbox](https://codesandbox.io/s/lpjol1opmq)

-This is horizontal scrolling menu component for React.
+This is a horizontal scrolling menu component for React.
 Menu component has adaptive width, just set width for parent container.
-Items width will be determinated from css styles.
+Items width will be determined from CSS styles.

-**Note**: Don't have much time for support project.
-Any help apprecciated.
+**Note:** I don't have much time for project support.
+Any help is appreciated.

-For navigation you can use arrows, mouse wheel or just drag items.
+For navigation, you can use arrows, mouse wheel or just drag items.

-Component return items position, selected item and click event from callbacks.
+Component return items position, selected item, and click event from callbacks.

 Possible set default position and selected item on initialization.

-Add star if you like project :)
+:star: if you like the project :)

 ## Quick start